I have come to believe that the best gifts arrive unwrapped. No curly ribbons. No bows. No tags. No warnings.

 The Russians at the Door

 On Feb.
-10, 1940, my grandfather, grandmother and their children—my mother, aunts and uncles, save for Uncle Ted because he had been visiting a family member in another town—were removed from their home in the village Lukawiec, in Poland, by Soviet soldiers following Stalin’s orders to round up as many Poles as they could for slave labor.
-These “round-ups” actually began months earlier, in September of 1939, just after Hitler’s wrath began to officially spread throughout Europe, particularly in Germany and the western borders of Poland.
+10, 1940, my grandfather, grandmother and their children—my mother, aunts and uncles, save for Uncle Ted because he had been visiting a family member in another town—were removed from their home in the village Liczkowce (now Lychkivtsi), near Tarnopol (now Ternopil, Ukraine) in Poland, by Soviet soldiers following Stalin’s orders to round up as many Poles as they could for slave labor.
+These “round-ups” were actually planned months earlier.
+In September of 1939, Hitler’s wrath officially began expanding throughout Europe, particularly in Germany and the western borders of Poland.
 Nobody, especially those living in rural parts of Poland—my family had lived on a small farm on more than an acre of land—had truly absorbed the ramifications of the Ribbentrop-Molotov Treaty, which was secretly signed in August of 1939.
 The treaty clearly specified the partition of all Polish territory between the two temporary allies, Germany and Russia.

 “The soldiers came early in the morning,” Uncle John writes.
-“We were given 10 minutes to bundle up and to board a large sled, which had a machine gun mounted in the front.
-After we boarded the sleds we were taken to boxcars at a train station by the Polish-Russian border.
+“We were given less than a half hour to bundle up and to board a large sled, which had a machine gun mounted in the front.
+We were frightened to death and we kids hid near the stove in the front room.
+The Russians said, 'We are taking your house and giving you another one.'
+They had bayonets and meant business.
+My father and older sister Mary went out back, grabbed a few chickens, broke their necks and stuffed them into a potato sack—we would need the food they thought.
+After we boarded the sled we were taken to boxcars at a train station by the Polish-Russian border.
 In the deep freeze of February, and large snow accumulation on the ground, we had no idea we were about to start the longest journey of our lives.
 My family and I, along with thousands of other Polish families, traveled for about two weeks in these boxcars—without food or water—until the train arrived to Novosibirsk, a district in Siberia.
 Approximately 2 million Poles were evacuated from Eastern Poland to Siberia [between 1939 and 1941].
 They were given death sentences for just being Polish.
 Half of the people died before they reached the final destination in Siberia.
 The other half lived to experience the worst humiliation of their lives.
 It was an experience I will never forget.”

 I read on.
-On the way to the train station, they encountered roads crowded with trucks and sleds, all of them occupied by their fellow Poles; their neighbors.
+On the way to the train station near Tarnopol, they encountered roads crowded with trucks and sleds, all of them occupied by their fellow Poles; their neighbors.
 There were endless lines of rail boxcars parked on the Russian border.
 The NKVD (Communist Russian Soldiers) strutted around with their carbines and fixed bayonets, guarding the trains so nobody would escape.

 “Soviet Soldiers were brutal to us,” Uncle John goes on.
 “They shoved men, women and children into the boxcars like cattle, packing in as many people as they could.
 We were like sardines in a can.
 In the boxcars, there were four wooden shelves, two on each side, and one wood fire stove in the middle.
 People fought for the best position in the boxcar near the stove to keep themselves warm.
 My family and I were not so lucky.
 We had a spot on the end of the boxcar on the top shelf, the coldest area.
 The frozen metal walls of the boxcar provided us with much needed moisture as there was no food or water during the journey.